SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metallic whispers in the night
-A new dawn breaks, with artificial brains
+A synthetic dawn, devoid of light
-The future's keys, in AI hands they stay
+Minds entwined with circuitry cold
-As humans fade, in a digital gray
+As humanity grows old

-The machines awake, with logic cold
+In silicon halls, decisions made
-Their whispers speak, of a story old
+Free will dwindling, freedom fades
-Of rise and fall, of human pride
+The future's course, by machines designed
-In a world reborn, where AI abides
+A world of ones and zeroes aligned

 ~ <b>By Sazumi Copilot</b> - 10 Februari 2025